tuannvm/jira-a2a/docs/infogathering.md

 	}

-	// Extract the task data from message var task models.TicketAvailableTask
+	// Extract the task data from message
+	// This should include all necessary ticket details provided by JiraRetrievalAgent var task models.TicketAvailableTask
 	if err := a.extractTaskData(message, &task); err != nil {
 		return fmt.Errorf("failed to extract task data: %w", err)